Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/index.md

-# Supercomputing with LUMI - Online course, December 10-11, 2024
+# Intro to Supercomputing with LUMI - Online course, December 10-11, 2024

 ## Course organisation